japram/PISOWIFI-openwrt-ruijie-rg-ew1200g-pro-v1.1/README.md

-# PISOWIFI-openwrt-ruijie-rg-ew1200g-pro-v1.1
-Pisowifi is a community-driven project focused on installing and optimizing OpenWrt on Pisowifi devices.
-It provides guides, firmware files, and tools to enhance your router's functionality.
-By using OpenWrt, users can unlock advanced features and improve performance, making their home or office networking more customizable and efficient.

-Description
-A repository for flashing OpenWrt on the Ruijie EW1200G Pro router.
-This project aims to provide a comprehensive guide and necessary files for users looking to install OpenWrt on this device.

-Table of Contents
-Introduction
-Requirements
-Installation Guide
-Troubleshooting
-Contributing
-License
 Introduction
 The Ruijie EW1200G Pro is a popular router, and installing OpenWrt can enhance its functionality with additional features and customizations.
 This project provides step-by-step instructions and resources to help users install OpenWrt safely and effectively.